dchowitz/slire/README.md

 ## MongoDB Implementation

- The MongoDB implementation provides a repository factory and a small set of helpers on top of the DB‑agnostic API.
+ The MongoDB implementation provides a repository factory that returns a small set of helpers on top of the DB‑agnostic API.
 It covers sessions/transactions and native collection helpers for cases that require direct collection access while keeping scope, timestamps, versioning, and tracing consistent with the repository.

 ### createMongoRepo